Gravidity and parity: Parity in medicine

-In human medicine, parity is the number of pregnancies carried by a woman for at least 20 weeks (duration varies from region to region, 20 – 28 weeks, depending upon age of viability).
-If a woman carries the fetus to viable age, even if ultimately the fetus is born deceased, this still counts as an instance of parity, as parity is based on the time of gestation prior to a birth, and not the status of the offspring once born.
+In human medicine, parity is the number of pregnancies carried by a female for at least 20 weeks (duration varies from region to region, 20 – 28 weeks, depending upon age of viability).
+If a female carries the fetus to viable age, even if ultimately the fetus is born deceased, this still counts as an instance of parity, as parity is based on the time of gestation prior to a birth, and not the status of the offspring once born.

-A woman who has never carried a pregnancy beyond 20 weeks is nulliparous and is called a nullipara or para 0.
-A woman who has given birth once is primiparous and is referred to as a primipara or primip.
-A woman who has given birth two, three, or four times is multiparous and is called a multip.
+A female who has never carried a pregnancy beyond 20 weeks is nulliparous and is called a nullipara or para 0.
+A female who has given birth once is primiparous and is referred to as a primipara or primip.
+A female who has given birth two, three, or four times is multiparous and is called a multip.
 Grand multipara describes the condition of having given birth five or more times.
+Grand multiparity is associated with adverse maternal and neonatal health outcomes.

 Like gravidity, parity may also be counted.
-A woman who has given birth one or more times can also be referred to as para 1, para 2, para 3, and so on.
+A female who has given birth one or more times can also be referred to as para 1, para 2, para 3, and so on.

 Viable gestational age varies from region to region.